 By replacing the attention sublayer with linear transformations, we are able to reduce the complexity and memory footprint of the Transformer architecture.
 We show that FNet offers an excellent compromise between speed, memory footprint, and accuracy, achieving 92% of the accuracy of BERT in a common classification transfer learning setup on the GLUE benchmark (Wang et al., 2018), but training seven times as fast on GPUs and twice as fast on TPUs.

-The study shows that replacing a transformer’s self-attention sublayers with FNet’s Fourier sublayers achieves remarkable accuracy and also significantly speeding up training time, indicating the promises of using linear transformations as a replacement for attention mechanisms in text classification tasks.
+The study shows that replacing a transformer’s self-attention sublayers with FNet’s Fourier sublayers achieves remarkable accuracy and also significantly speeds up training time, indicating the promise of using linear transformations as a replacement for attention mechanisms in text classification tasks.

 Initially, I have given an idea about transformers and how BERT is different from a transformer architecture.
 It was important to understand BERT before we go into FNet since in both cases we are considering the encoder part of the transformer architecture.
 The advantages of FNet over BERT are also explained with reasons.

-This article is aslo available in my Medium Blog
+This article is also available in my Medium Blog